ksahlin/NGSpeciesID/README.md

 ### Removing primers

-If customized primenrs are to be expected in the reads thay can be detected and removed.
-The primer file is expected to be in fasta format and an `_F` and `_R` is appended to the accession for the start and end primers respectively.
-The correct primer-file format is important for `NGSpeciesID` to infer how to trim the sequences.
-Here is an example:
+If customized primers are to be expected in the reads thay can be detected and removed.
+The primer file is expected to be in fasta format.
+Here is an example of a primer file:

 ```
 >MCB869_ONT_R